 If you will be carrying children too small for adult-sized seat belts, the seat belts or the Lower Anchors and Tether for CHildren (LATCH) feature also can be used to hold infant and child restraint systems.
-For more information on LATCH, refer to Lower Anchors and Tether for CHildren (LATCH).
+For further information, refer to "Lower Anchors and Tether for CHildren (LATCH)".